inetum-orleans/docker-devbox-vagrant/README.md

 ## Automated installation of CA certificates

-`vagrant-ca-certificates` can install CA Certificates automatically on VM certificates located in a directory of the host.
+`vagrant-certificates` can install CA Certificates automatically on VM certificates located in a directory of the host.

 ## Synchronisation of project files through NFS